 Attracting both locals as well as tourists this casino is popular with over 3,000 slot and video poker machines and 60 tables dedicated to all the classic games.
 There is even a 600- seated bingo hall and a 20-seat keno lounge for those seeking out slightly different games.
 As well as a private high-limit room available for high rollers.

-and two more which didn't quite make our top 10...
+... and two more which almost made our top 10:

 Situated just a stone’s throw away from the main Las Vegas Strip, the Gold Coast Hotel & Casino has everything you’re looking for in casino resort and is a firm favourite among local gamers and tourists alike.
 Alongside its outstanding restaurant and gym facilities, the Gold Coast casino contains more than 2,040 slots machines and 48 table games ranging from blackjack to poker, and pretty much everything else in between.